 Government services firm Serco is looking to cut up to 500 jobs from its IT division, with satellite offices and its Birmingham HQ all likely to be hit.
 Serco bought ITNet in 2004 and has contracts with the RAF and several local authorities.
-A spokesman for the firm confirmed to The Register that restructuring meant jobs would …
+A spokesman for the firm confirmed to The Register that restructuring meant jobs …

 Sounds pretty cool to work in a satellite office, though I suppose you don't get very many visitors?

 Anyway, Secro can go to hell, don't they service the nations Speed Cameras?

 Dont mix Serco Group with its Solutions arm

 Yes, Serco do all the speed cameras etc which we all hate, but this artical is in reference to Serco Solutions, which was basically ITNet.
 Nothing to so with the Serco Group and there evil-ness!

 A lot of good people being effected by Seroc's poor management.

 They started redundancy procedures way back in December with the effective date being something like beginning of March 2008.

 The consultation period is over and those for the chop will be told on Monday.
 Offshore workers can sleep soundly as only UK staff are getting the boot.